Brokttv/optimizers-from-scratch/README.md

 $$

 **Explanation:**
-Improves upon Momentum by calculating the gradient at the projected future position, allowing for more responsive updates.
+Improves upon Momentum by calculating the gradient at the projected future position, it "looks ahead" and slows down earlier, reducing overshooting.

 **Further Reading:**
 🔗 [Gradient Descent With Nesterov Momentum From Scratch — Machine Learning Mastery](https://machinelearningmastery.com/gradient-descent-with-nesterov-momentum-from-scratch/)